-Description: Run a Local Appliance Rentals franchise, earning steady and regular income on payments for items hired out from your business - TVs, electronics, furniture, outdoor equipment and more.
-Opportunities: Across UK & IE. Business Type: Franchise.
+Description: Be the bank by building a Local Appliance Rentals franchise, earning regular passive income from renting over a medium to long term.
+Appliances, TVs, Electronics, Furniture, Bedding, Gaming and more.
+Opportunities: Across UK & Ireland.
+Business Type: Franchise.
 Minimum Investment: £49,500.
 Financing Assistance: Yes, through a third party.
 Training Provided: Yes.
 Home-based: Yes.
-Part-time: Yes.

 Case Study: Adam Green, Birkenhead Franchisee

 Name: Adam Green

 Time with LAR: Trained in December 2015, run the business part-time in January/February 2016, full-time as of March 2016

 If you could sum up your experience with LAR in one sentence, what would it be?

 I believe that I’ve found the perfect business model now, and I am genuinely excited for the future.

 Do you feel you get the support you need to do well?
 What support aspects do you find most useful?

 I am quite a self-sufficient type of person and like to learn as I go, however, it’s great to know that help is only a phone call or email away.
 The process is generally an easy one to follow and there is a handy step-by-step guide to follow for the early contracts.
 Head office will regularly check that everything looks as it should and provide feedback on anything that needs correcting.

 With it being an Australian company, I was a little concerned that any queries would take a long time to be answered.
 That couldn’t be further from the truth, we have an office in London with contacts and admin support offered Monday to Friday, 9 to 5, and anything that can’t be answered by London is handled in Australia.
 My own experience of queries being answered in Australia has been great, as any emails I have sent have been responded to overnight and are waiting for me when I wake up – that works perfectly for me as I like to send any queries at the end of my working day.